UC3093C/uc3093c.github.io/_sources/labs/lab4.md

 ### Task 2: Create GitHub Repository Issues

 Create two GitHub issues in your repository to represent the tasks you will be completing in this lab.
+See the [Creating an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/creating-an-issue) documentation for more information on how to create issues in GitHub.

-The titles for the tasks are:
+The titles for the issues are:

 1) "Create UML class diagram using draw.io"
 2) "Create UML class diagram using Mermaid"